 Why is my cat's third eyelid showing and they are sneezing?

-Why is my cat's third eyelid showing but they're showing no other symptoms?
+Why is my cat's third eyelid showing, but they're showing no other symptoms?

 There are many reasons why your cat’s third eyelids might be showing, even when you do not notice other symptoms.
 If your cat has just woken up from a deep sleep, wait some time to see if the third eyelids retract.
 Yet if they stay visible, your cat needs a visit to a veterinarian to investigate why the eyelids are protruding.
-There may be a corneal abrasion, an underlying health condition or eye condition that needs to be treated.
+There may be a corneal abrasion, an underlying health condition or an eye condition that needs to be treated.

 Is my cat's third eyelid due to stress?